Model

 A commonly used scope is this.id (in a model) and model.id (in a view) to establish a communication channel between a model and its corresponding view.

 You can use any literal string as a global scope, or use this.sessionId for a session-global scope (if your application supports multipe sessions at the same time).
-The predefined events "view-join" and "view-exit" use this session scope.
+The predefined "view-join" event and "view-exit" event use this session scope.

 The handler must be a method of this, e.g. subscribe("scope", "event", this.methodName) will schedule the invocation of this["methodName"](data) whenever publish("scope", "event", data) is executed.